Senoue Station: Lines

 Senoue Station is served by the Abukuma Express Line, and is located 7.5 km from the official starting point of the line at Fukushima.

 Station layout

-Senoue Station has two opposed side platforms connected by an underground passage.
+Senoue Station has two opposed side platforms, each with two tracks, connected by an underground passage.
 There is no station building, and the station is unattended.

 Adjacent stations

 History

 Senoue Station opened on July 1, 1988.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 169 passengers daily (boarding passengers only).